ricn/rapport/README.md

 ## Credits

-The following people have contributed ideas, documentation, or code to Librex:
+The following people have contributed ideas, documentation, or code to Rapport:

 * Richard Nyström